ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registry:

 : the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym log or ledger.
-Since COSE Signed Merkle Tree Proofs ({{-COSEMTP}}) support multiple Merkle Tree algorithms, SCITT supports different Transparency Service implementations of the Registry, such as historical Merkle Trees or sparse Merkle Trees.
+Since COSE Signed Merkle Tree Proofs ({{-COMETRE}}) support multiple Merkle Tree algorithms, SCITT supports different Transparency Service implementations of the Registry, such as historical Merkle Trees or sparse Merkle Trees.

 Signed Statement: